john-science/john-science.github.io/x/dice_heist.md

 You will advance in the religion when the Dice Goblin himself decides you are living the correct life.

-TODO: All Initiates are told, in their first dream with the Dice Goblin, to find an object to imbue as their Holy Symbol.
+All Initiates are told, in their first dream with the Dice Goblin, to find an object to imbue as their Holy Symbol.
 As most people choose the Path of the Gambler, they pick a set of Dice or cards or a coin to toss.
 But Adventurers and others on the Path of the Bezerker often pick a small weapon, like a knife.
 Whatever you pick it must be small enough to keep on you at all times.
+If you lose your symbol or it is destroyed, you can re-consecrate a new one by falling asleep holding it and thinking about the Dice Goblin.

 ### Acolyte

-The Dice Goblin is a lot more interactive than most goblins.
+The Dice Goblin is a lot more interactive than most gods.
 He grants boons and gives rewards.
 Particularly if people are watching.
-If you are about to roll the dice on a bet for you house, or charge into battle and certain death, shout the Dice Goblin's name for all to hear.
+If you are about to roll the dice on a bet for your house, or charge into battle and certain death, shout the Dice Goblin's name for all to hear.
 He might just make sure you win in the showiest possible display of radiant magic.
 That's the sort of thing that gets a good more followers.

-The Dice Goblin isn't above earthly concerns.
-A discipline of Dherm'Gorphyek is likely to see the knife they are holding turn into gold at random.

 Once you have pleased DG enough, you will be raised to the status of Acolyte in a dream, and you will be able to choose between three paths: